SPKB24/MobileAppDev-FinalProject/weekly_reports/week1/readme.md

 ## Accomplishes This Week

 ### Dave
-Optimized vertical scaling of the business model also brainstormed new project ideas
+Designed backend design for custom ML model

 ### Sohit
 Created Android application for hackathon in which we used the Clarifai api to recognize image contents

 ### Mike
-Looked at possible API's to better fit our needs for this project
+Looked at possible APIs to better fit our needs for this project

 ## Challenges & Blocks